 By Lindenberg Junior

-ropical Ingredients in the Contemporary Cuisine.
-We are initiating a tradition in this first of many editions of Soul Brasil.
-We want to reach your soul, go beyond the limitations of paper and offer you a taste.
+This recipe has incorporated tropical ingredients in Contemporary Cuisine.
+Actually, this was the first culinary/recipe article we have published on Soul Brasil magazine.
+The intention: reach your soul, go beyond the limitations of paper and offer you a taste.
 It’s like a kiss in the mouth!
-A culinary section to kindly touch your palate.
+We had started the culinary section to kindly touch your palate.

-We will have recipes, tips, and suggestions that focus on a mixture of accents and tastes: international cuisine and tropical mania.
+Not only this recipe but many others that we have published focus on a mixture of accents and tastes: international cuisine and tropical mania.
 It’s the Contemporary Cuisine, already a success and the subject of many conversations.
 It’s the love affair of tropical fruits/flavors and the international gastronomy.
-Trout with Passion-Fruit / Malagueta, serves 4 people.
-Check it out!

 Marinate with lime and set aside for a few minutes.
 Later, put the fish in a baking dish, with olive oil and salt.
 Bake in the oven (450ºF) for 20 minutes, or until light brown.
 Don’t forget to turn the fish to bake both sides equally.